CHGO-FM

 CHGO-FM is a Canadian radio station, which broadcasts at 104.3 FM in Val-d'Or, Quebec.
-Owned and operated by Arsenal Media, the station airs an active rock format branded as Capitale Rock.
+Owned and operated by Arsenal Media, the station airs a Classic rock format branded as O 104,3-102,1-95,7.
 It also shares much of its programming with CJGO-FM in La Sarre, although the two stations each produce their own separate morning programs.

 The radio station originally began as CKVD 900, an AM station that was part of the Abitibi AM network since 1939 with CHAD Amos (now defunct) and CKRN Rouyn-Noranda (now CHOA-FM), until it was converted to FM in 1999.
-CHGO also had a rebroadcaster in: